deuxcoast/ask-dvc/README.md

 # askDVC

-**askDVC** is a website for students to ask questions, provide answers and make life a little easier for each other.
-The idea is to have a central place where students can come to ask questions about their classes,teachers, and life as a student at large.
+**askDVC** is a website for students to ask questions, provide answers and, make life a little easier for each other.
+The idea is to have a central place where students can come to ask questions about their classes, teachers, and life as a student at large.

 ![askDVC Homepage](./resources/homepage.png)